grafana/grafana/docs/sources/developers/plugins/backend/_index.md

 #### Health checks

 The health checks capability allows a backend plugin to return the status of the plugin.
-For data source backend plugins, the health check is automatically called when a user edits a data source by selecting _Save & Test_ in the UI.
+For data source backend plugins, the health check is automatically called when a user edits a data source and selects _Save & Test_ in the UI.

 A plugin's health check endpoint is exposed in the Grafana HTTP API and allows external systems to continuously poll the plugin's health to make sure that it's running and working as expected.